 Spiritual Life at Davis & Elkins College

-Finally, the college recently joined a consortium of other independent colleges called the Network for Vocation in Undergraduate Education (NetVUE).
+Finally, the college has joined a consortium of other independent colleges called the Network for Vocation in Undergraduate Education (NetVUE).
 NetVUE is a nationwide network of colleges and universities formed to enrich the intellectual and theological exploration of vocation among undergraduate students.
 D&E has been working as an institution to embed a vocational understanding of education across its campus and will be rolling out new initiatives over the next few years to help students ask and answer questions of deep meaning and purpose – questions that often lie at the heart of spiritual life.